Neck Region: Doublestops In One Position: “Cossmann” Exercises

 They can also be done in the extended position (using the flattened first finger [1b]).
 The extended versions should definitely be left to last, as they are so much more strenuous for the hand.
 There is no real need to write the exercises out again with the extension: we can just play them as written here, but using always the extended-back first finger instead of the “normal-position” first finger.
 They are however written out on this site on the “Extensions in Neck Position” page.

-Here then, in seven pages, are the complete “Cossmann Doublestopped Exercises” in printable, downloadable format along with the instruction guide.
+Here then, in six pages, are the complete “Cossmann Doublestopped Exercises” in printable, downloadable format along with the instruction guide.
+This is the concentrated essence of a good lefthand technique.